Vexidus Blockchain Technical Whitepaper

 - VexiDEX -- Native on-chain AMM with constant-product pools and LP token management.

-- ElasticState -- Intelligent 3-tier storage engine (Hot/Warm/Cold) with automatic data lifecycle management.
+- ElasticState -- Intelligent 3-tier storage engine (Hot/Warm/Cold) with LtHash homomorphic state root accumulator.
 State grows without degrading performance.

 Current Status: Solo founder-built from concept to live testnet in 16 months.
-15 Rust crates, 70+ RPC endpoints, 176 passing tests, 5 deployed frontends.
+17 Rust crates, 120 operation discriminants, 113+ RPC endpoints, 348 passing tests, 18 deployed frontends.
+30+ on-chain upgrades via VexVisor.
+1.8M+ blocks produced, 5 validators across 4 continents.

 Table of Contents